jerepnl7/ansiedad/scenes/act1.md

 `_.parasite = true`

-n: YOU USED *FEAR OF BEING A BAD PERSON*
+n: HAS USADO *MIEDO A SER MALA PERSONA*
 (#act1b)

 # act1a_bread